 Old Carriage Road runs through the large picnic area and parallels the River Trail.
 At the 3.8-mile mark, stay right to continue on Old Carriage Road.

 At the 4.0-mile mark, turn right for the Swamp Trail.
-The trail narrows as you go away from the river and into the woods, crossing several footbridges along the way.
+The trail narrows as you go away from the river and into the woods, crossing several footbridges.

 Stay right at the 4.4-mile mark for the Swamp-Ridge Connector Trail (not marked), then turn left on the Ridge Trail when the trail dead-ends at the 4.7-mile mark.

 This next part is tricky since it’s not marked.
-In just a few steps, you’ll turn right to descend along the Wolfpack Trail.
+In a few steps, turn right to descend on the Wolfpack Trail.
 There are no trail signs, at least none that I noticed.

 At the 5.0-mile mark, you’ll cross over two-lane Georgetown Pike (be careful) to return to the parking lot and complete this delightful loop hike.